Everything you need to know about SEO, delivered every Thursday.

 22. Clean Up Your Links

 Get rid of poor quality links; don’t just disavow, you have to clean up links manually, as well.
 Start by creating an outreach plan by finding contact info.
-You can either do it in-house manually or outsource the effort to find contact info — Odesk is one source for workers — or perhaps scrape to find the data using Scrapebox or something similar.
+You can either do it in-house manually or outsource the effort to find contact info — Odesk (which rebranded as Upwork in May 2015)is one source for workers — or perhaps scrape to find the data using Scrapebox or something similar.

 23. Conduct Outreach To Manually Remove Links